IVRPowers/blog/content/post/technologies/benefits-videochat.md

 **More sales.** Live video helps to increase sales and customer retention.
 Customers can get frustrated plugging through phone prompts, followed by a hold music or waiting for days to receive an answer via email.
 Marketing surveys show that customers love live chat.
 [Bold Software](https://www.emarketer.com/Article/How-Helpful-Live-Chat/1007235) found that “63% of respondents who chatted said they were more likely to return to the site”.
 Live chat is a valuable service and customers appreciate it.

-Some companies have already incorporated video chat to their services.
-In this Barclays' advertisement you can see how video chat works and the advantages it offers:

-{{< youtube Pn9AWbgvvaU >}}

-Here, another example of video chat support provided by Amazon.
-It shows the complexity of actions that live video allows:

-{{< youtube wwkxgwajCko >}}

 Contact us in [www.ivrpowers.com](http://ivrpowers.com) and learn more about the benefits of video chat to your business.